 Degree Programs

 Physics is a part of everything from the stars that shine at night to the cell phone you will turn off when you get to class and the football student-athletes pass around at practice.
-In the ASU Physics Department, you will study astronomy, electronic instruments and quantum mechanics, plus other exciting areas.
+In the ASU Physics and Geosciences Department, you will study astronomy, electronic instruments and quantum mechanics, plus other exciting areas.

 These are the degree plans available in the department: